 Andy Pelos ’19, a molecular biology and gender & women’s studies double major, from Oakland, California, is planning a career in research – in academia or industry – to better understand and counteract processes of neurodegeneration.
 Up until now, Pelos has been specifically interested in Alzheimer’s Disease, but he says, “I also want to work to mobilize structures of scientific research as sites of political activism and advocate for better representation of and support for queer scientists.”

-Pelos finds himself interested in almost every scienfic field and project that he’s been a part of.
+Pelos finds himself interested in almost every scientific field and project that he’s been involved in.
 For three summers, starting right after high school, Pelos has interned at NASA Ames Research Center in both the Laboratory for Advanced Sensing and in the Space Life Sciences Training Program (SLSTP).

 At Pomona, Pelos has worked in Professor Karen Parfitt’s lab since his first semester, studying spatial memory, synaptic plasticity and long-term potentiation in Alzheimer’s model mice.